Looking for a beginner knitting project? These easy scarf knitting patterns are a great place to start.

 This makes a great knitting project when you're on the go.

 This men’s scarf knitting pattern in worsted weight is the epitome of style and simplicity.
-Knit on size 10 straight needles and with an easy 4-row repeat, there are no hidden punches behind this pattern.
+Knit on size 10 straight knitting needles in worsted weight yarn, this scarf has an easy (and memorable) 4-row repeat.

 While it is a considerably longer scarf (nearly 7 ft. long), don’t let that deter you from knitting this beauty.
 You can always customize it to your taste.